amit1235813/Finance-Claimer/readme.txt

 3. Return error object
 4. Export validation function to the request handling API function
 5. If error is there, return syntax error in request - called 400

+HTML Form Integration - Chapter 7 and 8

 Chapter 8 - Send request with HTML form and get response
 1. Get the form data using the JS FormData method